Skip to main content

 Stress from work, daily life, or difficult situations can lead to various mental health conditions like anxiety and depression.
 Let’s explore how stress affects our brain and the role hormones play in our mental health.

-Understanding the brain’s response to stress
+Understanding the Brain’s Response to Stress

 When we encounter stressful situations, our brain immediately triggers the “fight or flight” mechanism.
 This physiological reaction releases hormones like adrenaline and cortisol, preparing the body to either confront or flee from the threat.

 However, prolonged exposure to these stress hormones can lead to negative emotions and symptoms of depression, affecting our mental health in the long run.
-A Longitudinal Study on Mental Health Symptoms and Hormone Treatment corroborates this, emphasising the long-term impact of chronic stress on neural pathways and mental health.

 Note: It’s essential to consult a health professional for proper diagnosis and mental health advice if you cannot manage stress effectively.